 Climbing and access information for this peak is on Pages 302-303 of the book.
 Livingston Douglas provided updated information for the Northwest Ridge Route.

 Flatiron Mountain is the 122nd-highest Idaho peak.
-It often climbed in conjunction with nearby Big Creek Peak via a strenous scramble along the connecting ridge.
+It is often climbed in conjunction with nearby Big Creek Peak via a strenuous scramble along the connecting ridge.
 USGS Big Creek Peak

 Northwest Ridge, Class 2+ by Livingston Douglas